brycewray/hugo-site/content/posts/2021/02/go-big-go-home.md

 ## Passing Go

-Now, as promised above, I'll take you through some of the Go-isms in this shortcode, since they probably look strange if you're new to Go---and perhaps even if you're not.
+Now, as promised above, I'll take you through some of the Go-isms in this shortcode, since they probably look strange if you're new to Go --- and perhaps even if you're not.

 ### The Dot